 For those who may be interested, here are the places I’m singing over the next few weeks:

-8:55am: Mass at St Joseph’s West Brunswick (Cnr Hope and Melville).
+6:00 pm: Mass at St Joseph’s West Brunswick (Cnr Hope and Melville).
 This is a sung mass, and I’ll be part of a quintet.
-The singing is always excellent; the musical choices are varied, and I have no idea what they are at this point.
-Service starts in the primary school next door with palm leaves and a procession, and usually includes a participatory reading of the year’s Passion chapter, so it’s quite interactive service.
-Sermons are unintelligible from the balcony and the bits I can hear are not promising.
+The singing is always excellent; the musical choices are varied, and I have no idea what they are at this point – favourite genres seem to be Italian polyphony, Gregorian chant and Benjamin Britten – but expect Advent themes.

 But wait, there’s more…